-Verdicts & Settlements
+Verdicts + Settlements

-In Graves, a jury returned this verdict following a 5-day trial, finding that Hahnemann Hospital and its staff committed malpractice during a surgical procedure when nerves in our client's throat were accidentally cut.
+In Graves, a jury returned a verdict of $2,000,000 for a client of Duffy + Fulginiti following a 5-day trial, finding that Hahnemann Hospital and its staff committed malpractice during a surgical procedure when nerves in our client's throat were accidentally cut.
 This verdict was especially impressive considering no claim for lost wages or medical bills was made – the verdict was based entirely on “pain and suffering."